-D. The Management Company may, on its own responsibility and in compliance with this Sales Prospectus, accept securities (or other eligible assets) as payment for a subscription ("investment in kind"), as long as the Management Company believes that such an action does not affect the interests of the other shareholders.
-The securities (or other eligible assets) that are accepted as payment for a subscription must. however, be compatible with the investment policy and the investment limits of the respective sub-fund.
-The Investment Company must have its auditor prepare a valuation report for these assets, which in particular shall specify the amounts, designations and values arising from these assets, as well as the valuation methods used.
-As part of the transaction of accepting assets as payment in a subscription, the contributed assets are valued at the closing price on the valuation date on whose basis the net asset value of the shares to be issued is being calculated.
-The Management Company may, at its own discretion, reject any and all securities or other eligible assets offered as payment for a subscription, without having to give reasons.
-All costs arising from an investment in kind (including the cost of the valuation report, brokerage costs, expenses, commissions, etc.) shall be borne by the subscriber in their entirety.

-E. Shareholders have the right to request the redemption of their shares through one of the paving agents, the Transfer Agent or the Management Company.
+- D. The Management Company may, on its own responsibility and in compliance with this Sales Prospectus, accept securities as payment for a subscription ("investment in kind"), as long as the Management Company believes that such an action is in the interest of the shareholders.
+The nature of the business undertaken by the enterprises whose securities are accepted as payment for a subscription must, however, be compatible with the investment policy and the investment restrictions of the respective sub-fund.
+The Investment Company must have its auditor prepare a valuation report for these securities, which in particular shall specify the amounts, designations and values arising from these securities, as well as the valuation methods used.
+As part of the transaction of accepting securities as payment in a subscription, the securities are valued at the price on the valuation date on whose basis the net asset value of the shares to be issued is being calculated.
+The Board of Directors may, at its own discretion, reject any and all securities offered as payment for a subscription, without having to give reasons.
+All costs arising from an investment in kind (including the cost of the valuation report, brokerage costs, expenses, commissions, etc.) shall be borne by the subscriber in their entirety. - E. Shareholders have the right to request the redemption of their shares through one of the paying agents, the Transfer Agent or the Management Company.
 Redemption will take place only on a valuation date and at the redemption amount.
-Unless otherwise provided in the special section of this Sales Prospectus for individual sub-funds or for individual share classes within a sub-fund, the redemption amount per share will always correspond to the net asset value per share.
-If applicable, the main distributor shall receive any redemption fee as may be stated in the special section below and shall be entitled to use it to remunerate third parties for any sales services they provide.
+Insofar as the special section of the Sales Prospectus does not stipulate a redemption fee or a dilution adjustment (see below) for individual sub-funds or for individual share classes within a sub-fund, the redemption amount per share will always correspond to the net asset value per share.
+Where a redemption fee or dilution adjustment is applicable, the redemption amount payable will be reduced by the amount of the redemption fee or dilution adjustment so that a net redemption amount is paid.
+The main distributor shall receive the redemption fee and also be entitled to use it to remunerate third parties for any sales services they provide.
 The counter value is paid out promptly after the applicable valuation date.
-Usually this is completed within three (3) bank business days and in any case no later than within five (5) bank business days.
+Usually this is completed within 3 bank business days and in any case no later than within 5 bank business days.
 The value dates of each sub-fund are determined in the respective special section of the Sales Prospectus.
 The value dates refer to the payment between the Depositary and the account maintaining bank of the shareholder.

 The final credit to the investors account may in several distribution countries deviate due to different conventions.
-Any other payments to shareholders are also made through the aforementioned offices.
+All other payments to shareholders are also made through the aforementioned offices.
 Shares are redeemed at the redemption amount determined on the date on which the redemption orders are received, provided that the specified order acceptance deadlines were adhered to.
 Orders received after an order acceptance deadline will be treated as having been received before the next order acceptance deadline.
 The special section of the Sales Prospectus may contain different order acceptance deadlines applicable for individual sub-funds and for individual share classes.